-- Consuming a diet deficient in vegetables and fruit but rich in meat, smoke fish, poorly preserved foods, and salted food.
+- Consuming a diet deficient in vegetables and fruit but rich in meat, smoked fish, poorly preserved foods, and salty food

-- Pernicious Anemia – Individuals that have been previously diagnosed with chronic progressive disease pernicious anemia are more likely to develop stomach cancer because of their inability to absorb vitamin B12.
+- Pernicious Anemia: Individuals that have been previously diagnosed with chronic progressive disease pernicious anemia are more likely to develop stomach tumors because of their inability to absorb vitamin B12.

-- Benign Duodenal or Stomach Ulcer Disease – Patients who had a portion of their stomach removed to treat ulcers in the duodenum or stomach have an increased potential risk of developing stomach cancer in the remaining organ, especially if 15 years or more have passed after the surgery.
+- Benign Duodenal or Stomach Ulcer Disease: Patients who had a portion of their stomach removed to treat ulcers in the duodenum or stomach have increased exposure to develop stomach tumors in the remaining organ, especially if 15 years or more have passed after the surgery.

-- Blood Type A – People with Blood Type A are more at risk compared to those with Blood Type O, B, or AB.
+- Blood Type A: People with Blood Type A are more exposed than those with Blood Type O, B, or AB.

-There are other risk factors associated with the personal medical history that can negatively impact the risk of developing cancer of the stomach.
-These include:
+Other exposure factors associated with the personal medical history can negatively impact the exposure of developing cancer of the stomach.

 - Excessive alcohol consumption

-- Consuming too much meat, process foods or salty foods
+- Consuming too much meat, processed foods, or salty foods

 - Neglecting to exercise regularly